Upper Mississippi River System Long Term Resource Monitoring Program (15.978)

 Renewals

-The LTRMP is a fifteen (15) year program; the current Congressional authorization extends through the year 2002.
-Agreements may be renewed on an annual basis through 2002 dependent upon funding availability.
+The UMRR LTRM is a permanent program.
+Agreements may be renewed on an annual basis dependent upon funding availability.

 Records

-All records must be maintained for 3 years after submission of the final financial report.
+Records shall be retained and made available for audit for three years after submission of the final financial report.

 Financial Information